bustle/bluestream/README.md

 A collection of NodeJS Streams and stream utilities that work well with promises and async functions.
 Think `through2-concurrent` with promise support.
 The goal is to reduce the edge cases when mixing streams and promises.
 In general Promises are slower than callbacks but these streams a lot more forgiving than node core.

-- `ReadStream` Easy async producing of data
-- `TransformStream` Easy async transforming of data
-- `WriteStream` Easy async writing of data
-- `FilterStream` similar to `Array.prototype.filter` Easy stream filtering of data
-- `ReduceStream` similar to `Array.prototype.reduce` but a stream that emits each step and `.promise()` resolves to the end result

-- `bluestream.wait(stream)` resolves when the stream finishes
-- `bluestream.collect(stream)` Concats strings and buffers, returns an array of objects.
-- `bluestream.readAsync(stream, numberOfBytesOrObjects)` Reads a number of bytes or objects from a stream
-- `bluestream.pipe(source, target, [target,])` Returns a promise for when the last target stream finishes

 # Examples

 ```js